ViCCo-Group/dimpred_paper/README.md

 └── environment.yml
 ```

-## Which figure in the manuscript was produced by which script?
+## :bar_chart: Which figure in the manuscript was produced by which script?
 | Content  | Script |
 | ------------- | ------------- |
 | Figure 1  |  handmade using Inkscape  |